Unit rationale, description and aim

 Critical Analysis

-Drawing on theories of community development, students learn to critically analyse a community development project.
+Drawing on theories of community development, students are provided with the opportunity to critically analyse a community development project.

 Weighting